 A spoil is preventing an opposition player from taking clean possession of a pass from a team-mate.
 This is most usually done by punching the ball away from the contest.

 A defensive action which involves using the arms or body to get in the way of an opponent's kick as it leaves their boot.

-A knock-on is using the hand, either clenched or open, to tap the ball to the advantage of a team-mate, without ever taking possession of the football (except out of the ruck).
+Using the hand, either clenched or open, to tap the ball to the advantage of a team-mate, without ever taking possession of the football (except out of the ruck).
 It has the same advantage as a quick handpass or kick, but is not recognised as a disposal because the player never has possession.
-(Australian football knock-ons, which help the team, are not to be confused with rugby football knock-ons, which are negative.)

 - a player who is free to follow the ball anywhere on the ground

 - a football

 - the verbal and visual instruction given by a field umpire

 (a) a free kick or mark will not be awarded and play will continue; or

 (b) a player has attempted to dispose of the football other than in a direct line over the mark and the football is therefore in play.

 The rule is applied in two different circumstances: tackles and marking contests.